Short Manaslu Trekking

 • Max.
 Altitude1860

 We continue trekking from Deng village to Ghap.
 The trail goes through Bihi Phedi and Bihi.
 After a short descent, the trail sharply ascends to Rana Bridge.
-We then trek by pine forests and cross a bridge to reach Bihi Phedi.
+We will then trek by pine forests and cross a bridge to Bihi Phedi.

 • MealsB, L, D